 Oftentimes, trying to restore ovulation and achieve pregnancy is a major goal.
 For some, this can be achieved naturally, but it may require strict dietary and exercise goals.
 The other option if natural remedies don’t work is IVF treatment.
 IVF allows us to regulate hormone levels, stimulate egg production, and trigger ovulation through medication.

-PCOS does not cause infertility in all women with the condition, so don’t stress that you will never be able to naturally conceive, it is completely possible!
+PCOS does not cause infertility in all women with the condition, so don’t stress that you will never be able to conceive naturally; it is completely possible!

-Some women may require help from a fertility specialist in order to have a baby though depending on if they are ovulating normally or not.
-Of course, when it comes to natural fertility, age is a critical factor so success rates remain highest before you reach your mid-to-late 30s.
+Some women may require help from a fertility specialist in order to have a baby, though, depending on whether they are ovulating normally or not.
+Of course, when it comes to natural fertility, age is a critical factor, so success rates remain highest before you reach your mid-to-late 30s.
 It’s best to discuss your specific case with a fertility specialist to find out what treatment is right for you!